TomPrograms/location-manager/Readme.md

 ## Inspiration

-We at Shopolivery needed a way to manage to manage the service area of the Shopolivery service; the Shopolivery service isn't available in all locations, so we needed a convenient, robust library to verify whether user locations of all types (such as postcodes and addresses) where within irregular, defined-by-us service areas, so we created location manager.
+We at Shopolivery needed a way to manage the service area of the Shopolivery service; the Shopolivery service isn't available in all locations, so we needed a convenient, robust library to verify whether user locations of all types (such as postcodes and addresses) were within irregular, defined-by-us service areas, so we created location manager.
 Location manager helps check whether physical locations are within defined areas such as circumferences and bounds.

 ## Usage